youthscrabble/youthscrabble.github.io/aboutme.md

 * **Email**: adityaiyengar (AT) iitb (DOT) ac (DOT) in
 * **Telephone**: SEVEN (TRIPLE EIGHT) ZERO FOUR FOUR EIGHT FIVE ZERO

-For easy access, I've also created some handy plug-ins that you can find at the bottom of your screen, that you can use to reach me on different platforms.
+For easy access, I've also created some handy plug-ins that you can find at the bottom of your screen, that you can use to reach out to me on different platforms.